Sanatan-Shrivastava/Operating-Systems/README.md

 .
 ├── Introduction and Process Management:
 │   ├── Introduction and Process Management
-│   ├── Introduction and need of operating system
+│   ├── Introduction and need of Operating Systems
 │   ├── Types of Operating Systems
 │   ├── Operating system as resource manager
 │   ├── Operating Systems services